<< $ A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 new line, insert using Write-Host – see Write-Host, insert new line

-new line, split on – see split on carriage return \ new line
+new line, split on – see split on carriage return \ new line, carriage return, remove strings in a file that include

 not